Zen4All-nl/Zen-Cart-Product-Finder/README.md

 Each subcategory is a drop-down.
 As supplied in this package, the drop drowns are integrated into the header.

-This chart provided in the forums by Jerr may prove useful during setup of your categories - for a larger version, click on picture below or open zencart cat.jpg

-zen category chart

 ## Why?
 To replace a long static list in a sidebox.